Getting Halal Certificate

 • Prescription drugs (except psychotropics): October 17, 2021 – October 17, 2034

-• Biological products, drug products, medical devices with its materials or production processes not determined as halal yet: according to related laws and regulations
+• Biological products, drug products, and medical devices with their materials or production processes not determined as halal yet: according to related laws and regulations

 Except for food and beverages, it is not allowed for businesses to submit their halal certification application before the commencement of the stated periods above.